stefanFCB94/Musicplayer-Backend/doc/config_params.md

 To configure the application you have to build a configuration file.

-All aspects of the application, which can be modified can be part of the configuration file.
-The configuration file is the main part of the possible customizations and is neccassary to start the application.
+All application preferences can be configured through a configuration file.
+At least the database connection must be configured through in the configuration file.

+All other options can be configured in the file or via the database.
+The configured values in the database have a higher priority than the values from the config file.
+If a value is configured in the database and the configuration file, then the value from the database is used.

 Main features / requirements of the configuration file:
 * File is configured in JSON
 * Different configuration files can be loaded for diffent node environment variables
 * A custom configuration file can be loaded with the config paramater on the start of the application

+Main features / requirements of the database configuration:
+* Connection to database must be configured in config file
+* Options are configured in the table system_preferences
+* Multiple values can be stored to a preference

 # Loading different configuration files